mcfnord/rml/src/dishonest.md

 clues emerged.

 As each person was called from the arraignment holding cell before the judge, we'd wish them success.
 On their return, we'd ask how it went.
-They may have just learned they face years in a prison, or would be going home soon, so the excitement was palpable, and most were enthusiastic to share.
+They may have just learned they risk years in a prison, or would be going home soon, so the excitement was palpable, and most were enthusiastic to share.
 Two phrases common to jail were repeated in that pen: *some bullshit* and *it is what it is*.